Weight Loss (The Office): Production

 The production crew built a replica of a real rest stop along the Merritt Parkway in Greenwich, Connecticut, to film the proposal scene.

 "Weight Loss" was directed by Paul Feig and written by Lee Eisenberg and Gene Stupnitsky.
-Greg Daniels proposed the idea of Jim proposing to Pam in a gas station parking lot, as well as the decision to include the proposal in the season premiere episode - instead of during a season finale - to catch viewers off guard.
+The show's creator and producer, Greg Daniels, proposed the idea of Jim proposing to Pam in a gas station parking lot, as well as the decision to include the proposal in the season premiere episode - instead of during a season finale - to catch viewers off guard.

+The group electronic scale was custom-built for the episode.
+Though the costume designer considered reusing one of the sumo suits from the season 3 episode "Beach Games" for Michael's fat act (as Michael says he is doing during the episode), they ultimately decided to fit him for a fat suit instead.
+The fruit flies gathering in the vending machine were real, a variety brought in from Florida and bred to be sterile.
+The fruit was naturally rotted; for weeks the prop master kept an assortment of fruit on a table in preparation for the episode.

 The proposal scene, which was filmed at a set built on an empty parking lot in Los Feliz, California, was the most expensive scene shot during the entire run of the show.
 The crew built a replica of an actual rest stop on the Merritt Parkway in Greenwich, Connecticut, that Daniels often visited as a child; the crew used Google Street View imagery to recreate the facade.
+They had first attempted to arrange filming at the real Merritt Parkway rest stop, but were turned away because the owner, ExxonMobil, had a blanket policy against filming.
 The prop gas station building was large enough for background actors to move around, and a four-lane racetrack was built in front, where a team of 35 professional drivers drove cars and semi trucks at 55 miles per hour.
 Rainfall was created using rain machines, and an artificial "wooded" background was added in pre-production in place of the mountainous California backdrop.